 - This will provide you access to all your major APS Resources, including: Canvas, Destiny Discover, Discovery Education, Google@APS, MackinVia, Naviance, Office 365, and StudentVUE.
 For login information to other classroom or program-specific applications and resources please see your teacher or the Yorktown staff member who supports that program or resource.

 - To sign into specific sites or resources like Google or Microsoft you will need to use email@example.com.
 For example, if your student’s ID number is 0123456, use firstname.lastname@example.org.
 See the graphic below.

 Digital Citizenship & Online Safety

 - Students at any grade level may access the “Be Internet Awesome” digital citizenship curriculum online.
-There is a weblink on student iPads, or you can visit the Be Internet Awesome page to explore “Interland.”
+Please visit the Be Internet Awesome page to explore “Interland.”
 This all-age-appropriate curriculum can help prompt meaningful conversations with your students about how to utilize online resources responsibly.
 This may be of heightened importance during the COVID-19 crisis, with access to technology resources at home.

 Census 2020: Everybody Counts

 - The United States Census Bureau has provided activities for all grade levels around the decennial census.
 If you have any questions, please contact Discovery’s census liaison, Angelique Coulouris.

 - All Arlington Public Schools’ email systems should continue to function throughout the COVID-19 situation.

 - You may email staff directly as you normally would.